ndsurgenor/moonshot/README.md

       export const axiosReq = axios.create();
       export const axiosRes = axios.create();
     ```
-  27. Import this file to App.js before saving, commiting and pushing changes to repo
+  27. Import this file to App.js before saving, committing and pushing changes to repo

 #### Frontend Heroku Setup
   28. Navigate to [Heroku](https://heroku.com) and log in
   29. Click 'New' in the top right and select 'Create New App'
   30. Enter an App name (must be unique), choose a region, and then click 'Create app'
-  31. Click 'Deploy' in the menubar tab then 'GitHub' under 'Deployment method'
+  31. Click 'Deploy' in the menu bar tab then 'GitHub' under 'Deployment method'
   32. Select the repository you want to deploy and click 'Connect'
   33. Scroll down and click 'Deploy Branch' to complete the process